majormajors/resume/resume.md

 Software engineer with over a decade of experience across mobile development, web development, and systems administration.

 San Francisco, CA
-matt.mayers@gmail.com
+mmayers at gmail.com

 ## Experience

+**Google**
+Software Engineer, L5
+San Francisco, CA
+February 2021 - Present

+In addition to continuing pre-aquisition Fitbit work, I also went on to contribute to Health and Fitness features on the Pixel watch.
+Most recently, I worked on a data sync pipeline for two-way data sync between Health Connect and the Fitbit app.

+**Fitbit (acquired by Google)**
+Senior Software Engineer
+San Francisco, CA
+March 2019 - February 2021

+Led development of several core features of the Fitbit Android app, including: Sleep Score; Menstrual Health; Mindfulness.
+Supported development of regulated features requiring strong compliance with FDA rules.

 **Branch Messenger**
 Android Lead
 San Francisco, CA
-December 2017 - Present
+December 2017 - February 2019

-As Android lead, I am responsible for designing app architecture, development workflow, and building automated build, test, and deployment processes.
+As Android lead, I was responsible for designing app architecture, development workflow, and building automated build, test, and deployment processes.

 **Quizlet**
 Software Engineer